Saturday, November 30, 2024

 Those with a keen eye will note that there is no St. John's University in Maryland, but rather St. John's College, renowned since the 1930s for its Great Books program in liberal arts.
 Its Maryland campus is squeezed onto 36 acres in an urban setting.

-It took our genealogist, Patricia Brady, who teaches at Rutgers. to confirm that a young Richard Kramer spent his college years at St. John's University in Minnesota, known for its sprawling, verdant campus--a far more fitting and inspirational setting for a future botanist.
-The University's website describes a campus
+It took our genealogist, Patricia Brady, who teaches at Rutgers. to confirm that a young Richard Kramer spent his college years at St. John's University in Minnesota, known for its expansive, verdant campus--a far more fitting and inspirational setting for a future botanist.
+The University's website describes a campus essentially surrounded by a nature preserve:

 "set amid 3.300 acres of varied terrain ... remarkable in its natural beauty.
 It includes wetlands, several lakes, an oak savanna, a restored prairie, and hiking trails that wind through an extensive pine and hardwood forest."

-According to her research, our future author of Herrontown Woods was born May 27, 1938 in Martin, MN--an unincorporated town in the Chippewa National Forest.
+According to our genealogist's research, our future author of Herrontown Woods was born May 27, 1938 in Martin, MN--an unincorporated town in the Chippewa National Forest.
 Not far away is Lake Itasca, where the Mississippi River is said to begin.
 He was the son of John Kramer and Genevieve Devine, and had two brothers, Thomas and Edward.
+Richard appears to have grown accustomed from an early age to being surrounded by greenspace, from childhood through college, then later when he gravitated to Herrontown Woods to do his PhD.

 Kramer likely first came under the influence of Buell close to his hometown in Minnesota.
 According to the Buell biography: